 I work with many issues, including anxiety and relationship issues.
 I have experience, training and qualifications in these specialised areas of work.

 In couples counselling there is a recognition that relationships are a lot more difficult and take a lot more energy than any of us like to admit.
 With the honeymoon period a distant memory there can be a whole host of issues arising from our ideas or expectations of how things should be.
 This can be a confusing time as we become so caught up in what we believe that it becomes more and more uncomfortable to make ourselves understood or heard, so we stop trying, or we stop communicating in a healthy way!
 Counselling gives couples some distance and some space in order to confront what their issues really are!
 Working towards better communication, a healthy connection and mutual respect the process of therapy allows for growth and repair.

 So no matter what difficulties you are facing right now, I will help you find your way through this difficult time using a variety of approaches and strategiesso you may improve how you feel, achieve some resolution and begin to live your life more comfortably.

 As a professional, I adhere to the ethics and standards of the British Association for Counselling & Psychotherapy (BACP) and as such I regularly have supervision.
 All my client work, however, remains confidential and I take very seriously my part in keeping your personal information private.

-Meeting via video link is something many of us are used to, especially since the beginning of the year.
+Zoom - Meeting via video link is something many of us are used to, especially since the beginning of 2020.